 In the example from the top, Hazel took my file “Student Response Sheet” and added the name of the folder that file was in “1.2.4 Height Estimation from Bone” and added HBS to the front of it all to rename the file “HBS 1.2.4 Height Estimation from Bone- Student Response Sheet”.
-I was very happy with this!
+I was delighted with this!

-The downside if this rule is that I would have to add it to every folder in my structure (which is a lot).
+The downside of this rule is that I would have to add it to every folder in my structure (which is a lot).
 So I started looking for a way to make my renaming rule work on lots of folders, including ones I have not created yet.
 Enter the “Run rules on folder contents” action!

 This rule looks very simple, and it is, but I could not get it to work.
-I added the “Run rules on folder contents” action to my HBS renaming rule and nothing was happening.
+I added the “Run rules on folder contents” action to my HBS renaming rule, and nothing was happening.
 I was puzzled.

-I read an article on the Hazel support site which said I just needed this rule by itself and everything would be ok.
+I read an article on the Hazel support site, which said I just needed this rule by itself, and everything would be ok.
 I tried that and still no luck.
 Until I realized the order of the rules matters:

-It turns out that not only did my Prefix FIle Names rule and my Go Into Subfolders rule need to be separate, the Go Into Subfolders rule also needed to be at the bottom of the list (I still don’t understand why).
+It turns out that not only did my Prefix File Names rule and my Go Into Subfolders rule need to be separate, the Go Into Subfolders rule also needed to be at the bottom of the list (I still don’t understand why).
 Only then would Hazel to go into every Mini-Quest and Lesson folder and rename the files at the end of my file structure.

-Once I reordered the rules everything worked like a charm and my files are very nice and tidy!
+Once I reordered the rules, everything worked like a charm, and my files are very nice and tidy!